dmhendricks/tippy-tooltips-wordpress/README.md

 ## Configuration

-This plugin does not have a settings page, but you configure when you want Tippy to load in WP Admin only, the public/frontend of the site, or both by defining the `TIPPY_ENQUEUE_SCRIPTS` constant in `wp-config.php`:
+This plugin does not have a settings page, but you can _optionally_ configure when you want Tippy to load in WP Admin only, the public/frontend of the site, or both by defining the `TIPPY_ENQUEUE_SCRIPTS` constant in `wp-config.php`:

 ```php